FundyPhytoPhys/FundyPhytoPhysCodeChunks/ImportingFromWebDataBases.md

 *corresponding author

 # Acknowledgements {-}
+Brackets minus after header excludes header from numbering.
-ES was supported by the New Brunswick Wildlife Trust Fund and a Cleantech Internship.DAC was supported by the Canada Research Chairs.
+ES was supported by the New Brunswick Wildlife Trust Fund and a Cleantech Internship.
+DAC was supported by the Canada Research Chairs.

 # Overview
 There are packages to support direct import from specific web data bases into R.
 These packages streamline the general 'web scraping' processes, that can also be written from scratch.

 Script based import supports:
 -reproducible auditing of import processes
 -higher throughput than cutting and pasting
 -fewer typographic errors

 ## Call a different .Rmd as a 'child' upon Knit.